installment plancash paymentoff-planfinancing

 Installment Plan vs Cash: Which Is Better for Buying Property in Thailand?

-For a ฿7,000,000 ($200,000) Phuket condo, paying cash upfront and using a developer’s interest-free installment plan produce different financial outcomes — and different risk profiles.
+For a ฿7,000,000 ($200,000) Phuket condo, paying cash upfront and using a developer’s interest-free installment plan produce different financial outcomes, and different risk profiles.
 Neither is universally better.
 The right choice depends on your liquidity, risk tolerance, and whether the property is off-plan or completed.

 Here is an honest side-by-side analysis with real numbers.

-Cash vs Installment: Head-to-Head on a $200,000 Property
+What Should You Know About Cash vs Installment: Head-to-Head on a $200,000 Property?

 The Cash Discount: Real or Marketing?